Dotnet-Boxed/Templates/Docs/API.md

 #### Performance

-- **GZip Compression** - Turned on by default for static and dynamic files making them smaller and quicker to download.
 - **Caching** - Both in-memory and distributed cache are configured.
 You do need to specify where the distributed cache stores it's data.
 - **Caching Static Files** - Static files are cached by default using the `Cache-Control` HTTP header.
 - **304 Not Modified** - Last-Modified and If-Modified-Since HTTP headers are used to return 304 Not Modified if a resource has not changed.